Aranjanam: Aranjana Charadu

+Wearing a waist thread has been a long-standing tradition in India, deeply rooted in the customs and beliefs of its people.
+While many may associate it with warding off evil eyes, the tradition also serves a vital purpose in terms of health.
+In earlier times, when scientific explanations were not readily available, people relied on religious and cultural practices to maintain their well-being.

 According to Indian mythology, it is believed that one must never remain nude from birth till death and wearing a thread on waist the effect of nudity on body gets nullified.

-Also, in ancient people believed waist thread (Aranjana Charadu) have many health benefits such as promote growth of strong and healthy genitals prevents diseases like hernia ,helps in development of healthy bones, keep weight and waist size under control by improving digestion, and improve fertility.
+Also, in ancient people believed waist thread (Aranjana Charadu) have many health benefits such as promote growth of strong and healthy genitals prevents diseases like hernia, helps in development of healthy bones, keep weight and waist size under control by improving digestion, and improve fertility.

 Noolukettu

 In Kerala, this ceremony is performed on the 28th day after birth of the child, as this is the first time the nakshatram (star) of the child repeats according to the Malayalam calendar.
 During the ceremony, charadu (thread), one in black or red cotton and the other a chain in gold are intertwined and tied around the waist of the child - this is usually done by the father of the child.
 This thread is called 'Aranjanam'.
 The child's eyes are lined with mayye or kanmashi (Kohl).
 A black spot is placed on one cheek or asymmetrically on the forehead, to ward off the evil eyes.
 The father whispers the chosen Hindu name in the child's right ear three times while the left ear is covered with a betel leaf.
 This is then repeated with the left ear.
 A mixture of ghee (melted and clarified butter) and honey is given to the infant as a base for its various foods in the future.